turingschool/lesson_plans/ruby_04-apis_and_scalability/pubsub_on_the_server.markdown

 end
 ```

-Check out your Redis tab, you should see something similar to the following:
+Check out your Redis tab; you should see something similar to the following:

 ```
 1415105055.243106 [0 127.0.0.1:49407] "subscribe" "my_channel"
 ```

 This will block up `pry`.
-So, we'll open another tag and enter the following:
+So, we'll use another tab and enter the following:

 ```rb
 redis.publish("my_channel", "the message")